Knot Categorification from Mirror Symmetry, Part II: Lagrangians: Introduction

 The existence of two dual algebraic descriptions

 means that the theories are not only solvable, but in a sense, as solvable as possible.
-In particular, equivariant homological mirror symmetry predicts that ${\MDX}$ itself should have a tilting generator which is not only a vector bundle on ${\cal X}$, but one that splits into a direct sum of line bundles.
+In particular, equivariant homological mirror symmetry predicts that ${\MDX}$ itself should have a tilting generator which is a vector bundle on ${\cal X}$.

 A simple example that models the theory in general comes from ${\cal X}$ which is a resolution of an $A_{m-1}$ surface singularity.
 The corresponding $Y$ is an infinite complex cylinder ${\cal A}$, with $m$ punctures (${\cal A}$ is also the Riemann surface where the conformal blocks of $\Lfgh$ live).
 This example arises when studying $^L{\fg} = \mathfrak{ su}_2$, with $m$ strands colored by its fundamental representation.
 The algebras $A$ and $A^{\vee}$ are path algebras of an ${\widehat A}_{m-1}$ quiver (with modified relations, in the case of $A$).
-One lesson of this example, which will turn out be important, is that a brane supported on a vanishing ${\mathbb P}^1$ in ${\cal X}$, which serves as both a cap and a cup that can close off a pair of strands in ${\MDX}$, is described by two distinct Lagrangians in ${\MDy}$; a simple interval between a pair of punctures on $Y$, which is the simple module of algebra $A$, and a figure eight that encloses them.
+One lesson of this example, which will turn out to be important, is that a brane supported on a vanishing ${\mathbb P}^1$ in ${\cal X}$, which serves as both a cap and a cup that can close off a pair of strands in ${\MDX}$, is described by two distinct Lagrangians in ${\MDy}$: an interval between a pair of punctures on $Y$, which is the simple module of algebra $A$, and a figure eight that encloses them.
 To reproduce the Hom's between the branes in ${\cal X}$ from perspective of $Y$, one needs them both.
 This too is a generic feature of equivariant mirror symmetry.